This began as a series of articles.

 EXTERNAL PROOFS FOR THE VERACITY OF GOD’S WORD, THE BIBLE

-We’ve already read what three of the greatest mind and apologists have said, let’s now conclude with this:
+We’ve already read what three of the greatest minds and apologists have said, let’s now conclude with this:

 EVERY PERSON MENTIONED IN THE BIBLE HAS BEEN CONFIRMED VIA HISTORY AND ARCHEOLOGY.